First Aid (Services) and Safety Training for the Fraser Valley

 Course meets the requirements of Transport Canada outlined in Transport Publication (TP) 13008 E. Designed for any person who wants to obtain a Masters or Officers certificate or endorsement, or those that are designated to provide first aid on board a vessel engaged on coastal voyage, class one or unlimited voyage.
 Covers advanced first aid techniques in cardiopulmonary resuscitation (CPR/AED level BLS (formally called HCP), sudden medical emergencies, oxygen administration, and injuries to the head and/or spine.

 At Be Prepared, we are scheduling this course over 40 hrs and gives you a First Responder certificate and will more then qualify you for the Marine Advanced needs.
 At the end of the course you can go through a licensing exam and after applying for free online at BC EMA Licensing and go through and online written exam.
-Once passed, you will get your FR EMA License and you can then apply for an OFA L2 certificate (no class time needed).
+Once passed, you will get your FR EMA License and you have equivalency to Intermediate First Aid (WorkSafeBC)

 We are only scheduling the full First Responder courses, so please follow the link below if you need your Red Cross Marine Advanced First Aid program, it is accepted by Transport Canada as it exceeds the MAFA course curriculum.